-The following are a few more tips (that we have posted in the Quotes on Children’s Effect on Marriage topic), along with others you can read):
+Here are a few more tips (posted in the Quotes on Children’s Effect on Marriage topic), along with others you can read:

 • Never allow your children’s wants to take precedence over your husband’s needs.
 (Dr. Todd Linaman)

 • When I say, “Don’t make your children the centerpiece of your home,” some couples react pretty strongly.
 They immediately ask, “Well, why not?”
 Here’s my answer: You don’t do it because it gives them the idea that they’re the center-piece of the universe.
 And if that’s true, then where is Almighty God?
 And where are other people?
 Doesn’t this breed the kind of permissiveness and selfishness that we see in so many homes?
-(Dr Kevin Leman, Becoming a Couple of Promise)
+(Dr Kevin Leman

 • When you learn to “hang in there” with each other, you’re giving a priceless gift of loving security to your children.
-A familiar bit of advice on parenting is directed to both mom and dad: “The best thing you can do for your children is to love each other.”
+Here’s advice on parenting directed to both mom and dad: “The best thing you can do for your children is to love each other.”
 Children are watching us all the time, and when we model a relationship that hangs in there through life’s normal conflict and challenges, we’re demonstrating to them that they too, will have a place to hang securely in life, despite everyday difficulties.
 Marriage teaches us how to love, and children learn that lesson from watching.
-(Elisa Morgan and Carol Kuykendall, When Husband and Wife Become Mom and Dad)
+(Elisa Morgan and Carol Kuykendall)

 Don’t Neglect Each Other